 When you find yourself plagued with anxious thoughts, will you keep them all to yourself and retreat to a dark, lonely pit?
 Or will you turn to God and ask Him to silence all your fears?
 In this article, Franz shares how he accepted Christ in his life and allowed Him to replace his negative thoughts with overflowing joy, peace, and a renewed purpose.

 Before I met Christ, I thought I was living a good life.
 I was an average student, but I managed to land a good career.
-I had the means to go to different places and live a life of reckless adventure.
-I should be happy.
-I should be okay, at the very least.
+I had the means to go to different places and live a life of adventure.
+I should be happy—I should be okay, at the very least.

 But I wasn’t.

 For years, there had been a big hole in my heart.
-I tried to fill it with so many things, but each time I did, the hole would just grow bigger—until I could no longer ignore it.
+I tried to fill it with so many things, but each time I did, the hole just grew bigger.
 It engulfed me and brought me to a dark, lonely place.

 Feelings of self-doubt and inadequacy kept creeping up inside me in spite of everything I had.
 It seemed as if something was terribly wrong with me.
 I kept comparing myself to others, feeling completely helpless over something even I could not understand.
 Before I realized it, I was already isolating myself and allowing the lies in my head to steal the remaining joy and peace in my heart.

 After four months of constant battle and struggle, I consulted a psychiatrist who told me that I had clinical depression.
 I took several medicines that were supposed to make me feel better.
 But along the way, I just felt more sad.
 I could no longer sleep the way I used to, and more anxious thoughts filled my mind.